sphinx-doc/sphinx/doc/man/sphinx-build.rst

 .. option:: --keep-going

+   From Sphinx 8.1, :option:`!--keep-going` is always enabled.
-   Only applicable whilst using :option:`--fail-on-warning`, which by default exits :program:`sphinx-build` on the first warning.
+   Previously, it was only applicable whilst using :option:`--fail-on-warning`, which by default exited :program:`sphinx-build` on the first warning.
    Using :option:`!--keep-going` runs :program:`!sphinx-build` to completion
    and exits with exit status 1 if errors are encountered.